 2: Make sure your scallops are DRY.
 Pat both sides dry with a paper towel.
 That’s going to get you the best color.

 3: Season liberally with salt and pepper.
-And I mean LIBERALLY.

 4: Use a cast iron skillet and crank that heat.
 You want the pan to be hot before you place your scallops into the pan.

 6: Don’t futz with them.
 Place them in the skillet and let them really brown before flipping.
 Don’t peak or move them around.
 They only need to be flipped once, and when it’s time to flip them, they should be so golden that it’s really easy to flip!

-- 1/2 pound linguini
+- 3/4 pound linguini

 - 1 pound scallops

 - Kosher salt and freshly ground black pepper

 - 1 tablespoon olive oil plus some for drizzling

 - 3 tablespoons butter divided